sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 ### Pages

-With Pages you can create, modify, and delete static content pages on your marketplace.
-It comes pre-loaded with four static content pages: the About page, the Landing page, the Privacy policy, and the Terms of use page.
+With Pages you can create, modify, and delete content pages on your marketplace.
+It comes pre-loaded with four content pages: the About page, the Landing page, the Privacy policy, and the Terms of use page.
 Each of these can be edited with Pages, or additional content pages can be created.
 You can find the editor in Console's Build section.

 [Click here](https://www.sharetribe.com/docs/operator-guides/how-to-edit-content-pages-in-console/)
 to learn how to use the Pages to modify content on your marketplace.